web security compromised

 6. Lock Down File Permissions and Disable What You Don’t Use

-A security plugin like Wordfence, Sucuri, or iThemes Security handles most of this automatically with a one-click hardening option.
+A security plugin like Wordfence, Sucuri, or iThemes Security can handle some of this with one-click hardening.
 Be aware of the tradeoff, though.
-Security plugins are notoriously heavy.
-They add significant load to every page request, which hurts your site speed and can drag down Core Web Vitals (the same metrics Google uses for ranking).
+Security plugins can add load to every page request, which may hurt site speed and Core Web Vitals if they are poorly configured.

-The better approach, when it’s available, is handling these hardening measures at the server level.
-Managed hosting platforms configure firewall rules, file permissions, and access controls at the infrastructure layer, which keeps your WordPress installation lean, fast, and unburdened by bulky third-party code.
-You get the protection without the performance penalty.
+The better approach, when available, is handling these hardening measures at the server level.
+Managed hosting platforms can configure firewall rules, file permissions, malware scanning, access controls, and bot filtering at the infrastructure layer.
+That keeps your WordPress installation lean, fast, and less dependent on bulky plugin-based protection.

 7. Get on Managed Hosting Built for Security